Scholastic Art & Writing Awards - Alliance for Young Artists & Writers

 For additional instructions, visit the How to Enter page and view our walkthrough video series on Navigating Your Scholastic Awards Account.

-Who can participate in the Scholastic Awards?
+Who can participate in the Scholastic Art & Writing Awards?

 To participate in the Awards, you must be a teen in grades 7–12, age 13 and up, and residing in the United States, U.S. territories or military bases, or Canada.